giserh/docker-mapproxy/README.md

 # docker-mapproxy

-There's a bug in 1.12 mapproxy so I have to install from git.
-To see the bug, do this in python

-    import mapproxy.compat.modules
-    mapproxy.compat.modules.__dir__()

-The output should show the 'escape' function but fails in the released 1.12

 ## What this is

-We run MapProxy in Docker so that we can build a cascading WMS with several services hosted remotely and have them cached here.
+MapProxy in Docker is used to build a cascading WMS with several services hosted remotely.
+The included configuration works with a public server located in Oregon.

-We use couchdb as the tile store; the current mapproxy.yaml uses couchdb for now.
+The tiles are cached in a tile store; this project uses CouchDB for storage.

+This version of the project uses Docker Compose; the next version will use Docker Swarm instead, so that the containers can be on different servers.

-The docker-compose.yml file will set up both mapproxy and couchdb docker containerss and link them together over a private docker network called 'couchdb_net'.
+The docker-compose.yml file will set up both MapProxy and CouchDB docker containerss and link them together over a private docker network called 'couchdb_net'.